HariomJangra/HariomJangra/README.md

 ---

-## 🎯 About Me: AI Research & Software Development
+## 🎯 About Me

-> Passionate **LLM Developer & Software Engineer** building intelligent systems that merge human creativity with powerful AI and real-world software.
+> AI Researcher & Engineer pushing the boundaries of artificial intelligence — from groundbreaking research to production-ready products.

-I specialize in developing, fine-tuning, and deploying state-of-the-art language models and AI Software.
-From concept to production, I transform complex AI research into practical applications that solve real-world problems.
+I work at the intersection of **AI research** and **product development**.
+My expertise spans from training and fine-tuning cutting-edge AI models to building intelligent systems that deliver real-world value.

 <div align="center">